 Send With a Gift

-Thank you gifts can definitely make you stand out, especially if you’re going up against a few people for a job or just want to make a good impression on someone.
+Thank-you gifts can definitely make you stand out, especially if you’re going up against a few people for a job or want to make a good impression on someone (Harvard).

-There are tons of other occasions where sending a thank you gift along with your thank you letter is appropriate as well.
+There are many other occasions where sending a thank you gift along with your thank you letter is also appropriate.

 Friends and family who help you out in special ways will appreciate receiving something that you picked out in the mail.